KenLHua/HideYoutubeShorts/README.md

 Issues

-* Youtube lazy loads video duration, if script attempts to filter when no time is available, filter by time will be skipped
+[x] FIXED - Youtube lazy loads video duration, if script attempts to filter when no time is available, filter by time will be skipped
+[] Navigation to subscriptions from homepage doesn't trigger filters